tomwalder/php-appengine-search/README.md

 As and when they make it into the actual live PHP runtime, I will remove them from here.

 Thank you to @sjlangley for the assist.

+# Other App Engine Software #

+If you've enjoyed this, you might be interested in my [Google Cloud Datastore Library for PHP, PHP-GDS](https://github.com/tomwalder/php-gds)